alephgamma/RHCA-study-notes/1_EX447_study_notes.md

   root
   ```
 ## 2. Basic git
-Perform the following in git which clones a repo, then updates, modifies and creates a file in the repo, and then adds those files to the repo.
+Perform the following in git which clones a repo, then updates, modifies and creates files in the repo, and then adds those files to the repo.

 ### Task breakdown